SethRobertson/GitBestPractices/0main.md

     * Pastebin-like private text paste service

         The free internet pastebin services are great and very useful, but you cannot paste proprietary information into them.
 So bring one of those services up yourself.
+Ensure that you have a portable application interface to this service to reduce friction (`git status | mypastebin`).

-    * Tinypic-like private image paste service
+    * Imagebin-like private image paste service

-        Likewise, bringing up a image paste service has the same justification and the same benefit.
+        Likewise, bringing up a image paste service and associated client has the same justification and the same benefit.
+While the obvious use is for screenshots, other uses will become apparent.
 Just do it.

     * URL shortener